bai/crypt-isaac/README.markdown

 ## License

 The Crypt::ISAAC library is licensed with an MIT style licence.
-See the LICENSE file for details.
 As for the ISAAC algorithm itself, see: http://burtleburtle.net/bob/rand/isaac.html